Early years: fostering equality and respect from the start

 What’s driving gender-based violence, and how does the daily practice of early childhood educators contribute to building safer families and communities?

-This early years and primary prevention webinar is hosted by Our Watch in collaboration with FVREE from Family Violence, Tangentyere Council and the Women and Girls Emergency Centre (WAGEC).
+This early years and primary prevention webinar is hosted by Our Watch in collaboration with FVREE, Tangentyere Council and the Women and Girls Emergency Centre (WAGEC).

 About this webinar